^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Infectious complications are the most common causes of oncological patients entering the ICU.
-Both the tumor itself and its treatment (chemotherapy, radiation therapy, surgery) change the spectrum of prevalent pathogens (opportunistic, atypical pathogens), the clinical picture of habitual infections (absence or change of usual symptoms), the severity of the course of the infectious process (fulminant sepsis) e.
-The article outlines the main differences in the diagnosis and treatment of infections in cancer patients.
-Optimal attraction to the differential diagnosis of a specialist who conducted antitumor treatment.
+Infectious complications are the most common reasons for admission of cancer patients to the intensive care unit.
+Both the tumor itself and its treatment (chemotherapy, radiation therapy, surgery) change the spectrum of prevailing pathogens (opportunistic, atypical pathogens), the clinical picture of common infections (absence or change of usual symptoms), the severity of the infectious process (fulminant sepsis), etc. The article describes the main differences in the diagnosis and treatment of infections in cancer patients.
+It is optimal to involve the specialist who carried out the antitumor treatment in differential diagnostics.

 Special clinical situations